-The terminal provides protection in the form of a break-even with extra pips and a trailing stop which trails behind the current price by a number of pips you set.
+The terminal provides protection in the form of a break-even with extra pips and a trailing stop which trails behind the current price by the number of pips you set.
 You can apply the protection to a Market or Pending Order.

 When you create a Market or Pending order you can set the protection before the order is submitted.
 You can have both Break-even and trailing stop set at the same time.

-Typical Example would be a position breaks even after 10 pips with an extra 2 pips to cover set-up costs, then when the position is 20 pips in profit it will trail 5 pips behind the current symbol price and will continue to trail until the price reverses 5 pips and hits the stop loss leaving you in profit.
+A typical Example would be a position breaks even after 10 pips with an extra 2 pips to cover set-up costs, then when the position is 20 pips in profit it will trail 5 pips behind the current symbol price and will continue to trail until the price reverses 5 pips and hits the stop loss leaving you in profit.

 Protection Key Points

-- Break-even with extra pips
+- Break even with extra pips

 - Trailing stop with pip step